-5. Guidance for Implementing an Integrated Accident Management Program
+5. Guidance for Implementing Integrated Accident Management

-To satisfy the requirements specified in section 3 pertinent to the implementation of an IAMP, the licensee should consider the guidance given in this section.
+To satisfy the requirements specified in section 3 pertinent to the implementation of integrated accident management, the licensee should consider the guidance given in this section.

-Implementation of an IAMP should consider, but not be limited to:
+Implementation of accident management measures should consider, but not be limited to:

-- integration of procedures, guidelines, and arrangements to ensure that interfacing issues are addressed and that all IAMP components are put in place to meet the goals of accident management - verification of the procedures and guidelines to ensure that they work as intended - consideration of human factors and human-machine interface issues to ensure that the required accident management actions can be implemented as intended and in a timely manner - organizational aspects to ensure that the defined responsibility matrix is consistent with the qualifications and expertise of the staff and with other authorities and supporting organizations - personnel training to ensure that a suitable training plan is executed to implement the IAMP
+- integration of procedures, guidelines, and arrangements to ensure that interfacing issues are addressed and that accident management components are put in place to meet the goals of accident management - verification of the procedures and guidelines to ensure that they work as intended - consideration of human factors and human-machine interface issues to ensure that the required accident management actions can be implemented as intended - organizational aspects to ensure that the defined responsibility matrix is consistent with the qualifications and expertise of the staff and with other authorities and supporting organizations - personnel training to ensure that a training plan is executed